brucezztong/ZZTong-Prefabs/README.txt

 custom settlements.
 This gives you the best combination, but involves the most work.

-POI EXPANSION PACK (PEP)

-If you playing Darkness Falls, then you should follow their instructions.
-This is because Darkness Falls has unique world requirements to support DF's story.

-If you are playing Vanilla and mixing in the PEP with other sources of POIs then consider removing the PEP modlet's Config/rwgmixer.xml file as it puts a finger on the scale of RWG bias in favor of PEP and Vanilla POIs.
-You might also consider removing the "Prefabs/POIs/VanillaTagOverride" folder if you would like Vanilla POIs to use the game's default Tags.
-The PEP POIs should work just fine using RWG without those features.

 OVERHAUL MODS:

 Overhaul Mods make extensive changes to the game and I cannot give you a recipe